mjwhitta/artty/README.md

 Then I can put things like the following in `$HOME/.config/arTTY/rc`:

 - `-cf --fit -rs`
-- `-c --categories pokemon/leafgreen/I,pokemon/leafgreen/II --fit -rs`
+- `-ce emerald|shiny|sprite --fit -m pokemon -rs`
-- `-c --categories megaman-battle-network -f --fit -rs`
+- `-cf --fit -m megaman-battle-network -rs`
-- `-cf --categories linux -s linux-arch`
+- `-cfs linux-arch`
-- `-c --categories legend-of-zelda --fit -s legend-of-zelda-majoras-mask`
+- `-c --fit -s legend-of-zelda-majoras-mask`
-- `-c --categories street-fighter --fit -m 3 -rs`
+- `-c --fit -m street-fighter-3 -rs`

-And if the file doesn't exist, it defaults to using `none`.
-Use the `--list-categories` flag to see all categories, and the `--list-supported` or `--ls` flags to see all included artwork.
+And if that file doesn't exist, it defaults to using `none`.
+Use the `--list-supported` or `--ls` flags to see all included artwork.

 ### Tab completion